Your GP will be able to recommend and refer you to an orthopaedic surgeon who can assess you and decide whether this surgery is right for you.

 Questions for your surgeon may help you understand the treatment, and, if necessary, decide on a surgeon.
 Practical issues you may also like to consider are which hospital(s) a particular surgeon operates from, and their fees.

-To find out which ear, nose and throat surgeons participate in our Medicover no-gap or known-gap* arrangement:
+To find out which orthopaedic surgeons participate in our Medicover no-gap or known gap* arrangement:

 Can you use your referral on any specialist?